tomjoht/tomjoht.github.io/_posts/2016/5/05-11-2016-establishing-more-context-in-tech-comm.md

 I've written in the past about chunking and context (for example, see [Topic Chunking and The Broken Alarm Clock](http://idratherbewriting.com/2011/04/27/topic-chunking-and-the-broken-clock/)).
 As I've been documenting a new project lately, I want to preserve the context for users in helpful ways.

-Additionally, while reading Head First Android Development, I noticed how the writers continually presented a map to show you the larger view of the doc structure:
+Additionally, while reading [Head First Android Development](http://shop.oreilly.com/product/0636920029045.do), I noticed how the writers continually presented a map to show you the larger view of the doc structure:

 {% include image.html file="headfirstmap.png" caption="With each new section, the writers show a little map like this to give you the larger context of where you are within the content." %}

+## My attempt

 So here's what I tried doing to help establish context.
 While drafting the content, I tried to keep all the information in one long topic rather than a lot of little topics &mdash; just for the draft stage so that I could assess how all the information fit together.